yanick/blog_entries/digiframe/README.md

 ---
-title: From Digikam to a Digital Frame
-url: digiframe
-format: markdown
 created: 2015-06-19
 tags:
     - perl
     - digikam
 ---

+# From Digikam to a Digital Frame

 This one is a random act of duct taping.